|

 born 5th October 1809, Forfar.
 Died 25th December

 1869, Tannadice.
 Farmer of 460 acres at Nether Balgilo.
+Buried at

 John